 Digital certificates are essential to secure online communications, including email and web browsing, but these machine identities are also a vehicle for cybercriminals to wreak havoc.

-Digital certificates help establishing trust and authenticity for users all around the world, from authenticating software and websites to securing email.
-These electronic documents associate the identify of an individual to a public encryption key, with the ultimate ambition being that it helps to verify who this user is.
-In some respects, you could think of these machine identities as something like a credit card or password—credentials that authenticate you are who you say you are, by sharing the machine-to-machine exchange of data securely over the Internet using public key infrastructure.
+Digital certificates help to establish trust and authenticity for users all around the world, from authenticating software and websites to securing email.
+These electronic documents associate the identity of an individual to a public encryption key, with the ultimate ambition being that it helps to verify who this user is.
+In some respects, you could think of these machine identities as something like a credit card or password—credentials that authenticate you are who you say you are, by sharing the machine-to-machine exchange of data securely over the Internet using the public key infrastructure.

 These certificates can be issued to a person, private company or web server, with this issuance done by a Certification Authority (CA).

 These certificates will differ depending on the application; for example, in email encryption, code signing and e-signature systems, a certificate’s subject would typically be a person or organization, but for Transport Layer Security (TLS) or Secure Sockets Layer (SSL) certificates—both of which are key components for enabling HTTPS secure websites—the certificate would be issued to a computer or another device.

 Though the press often focuses on high-profile compromises, such as nation-state attacks and APTs, attackers are most often after the so-called ‘low-hanging fruit’ as they look for the easiest (and most cost-effective) way to get a foothold on targeted computers.
 Such attacks may include phishing emails, social engineering campaigns, vishing calls or directing users to malicious links on social media or compromised websites.